What You'll Learn

 - This is not an outdoor, in the field, hands-on class but a lecture-style workshop.

-- A review of student work is not a part of this workshop and this class will not cover nor endorse what brands of equipment to buy.
+- A review of student work is not a part of this workshop and this class will not cover or endorse brands of equipment.

 Please arrive on time, as we will start with a full head of steam at the top of the hour.